-The subsystem can be reset by setting GE_SFT_RST (Subsystem Register 0xFF0C, Bit 0) to 1.
+The subsystem can be reset by setting the GE\SFT\RST bit, Address 0xFF0C to 1.
 This bit is self clearing.
-Setting this bit resets the sub-system and PHY core registers, the MAC interface block and the PHY core.
-It does not reread the hardware configuration pins and uses previously latched values of the hardware configuration pins to set the default values of the pin dependent registers in the subsystem and PHY core registers.
+Setting this bit resets the subsystem and PHY core registers, the MAC interface block, and the PHY core.
+The hardware configuration pins are not reread, and previously latched values of the hardware configuration pins are used to set the default values of the pin dependent registers in the subsystem and PHY core registers.